 Today we're fighting a war!
-We're not talking about Star Wars or The Lord of the Rings, no. We are talking about dust mites, a microscopic group of arachnids known for their tenacity and responsible for allergies.
+No, we don't mean Star Wars or The Lord of the Rings.
+We're talking about dust mites, a microscopic group of arachnids known for their tenacity, and who are responsible for allergies.
 According to the Swiss Allergy Centre, 6% of children and adults suffer from a dust mite allergy.

 Mites are fond of dead skin, hair, nails and other scabs.
 They like to relax in dark places where temperatures are hot (20-25°) and humidity is high (70-85%).
 Under such conditions, they reproduce at high speed.

 Where are they you wonder?
 Well...
-In your mattresses, pillows, sofas, carpets, etc. A little bit everywhere, actually.
+In your mattresses, pillows, sofas, carpets, etc. A little bit of everywhere, actually.
 It is estimated that one teaspoon of dust would contain up to 1,000 mites.
-Yes, they are superior numerically and invisible.
+Yes, they are numerically superior and invisible.
 But let’s not give up.

-We are not really allergic to the mite itself but rather to its excrement, microscopic balls that dry and turn into dust.
-In order to stop tearing eyes and congestion all the time, follow Batmaid's advice.
+We aren't really allergic to the mite itself but rather to its excrement, microscopic balls that dry and turn into dust.
+In order to stop teary eyes and congestion all the time, follow Batmaid's advice.

-First, it is a matter of turning the battlefield to your advantage.
+First, it's a matter of turning the battlefield to your advantage.
 Keep your home at an ambient temperature of 19-21° and humidity below 50%.
-Also remember to air several times a day, 5 to 10 minutes should be enough.
+Also remember to aerate several times a day -- 5 to 10 minutes should be enough.

-In case of allergy, avoid potted plants, furry animals and carpets, the devil is in the details said Nietzsche.
+In case of allergy, avoid potted plants, furry animals and carpets.
+The devil is in the details, wrote Nietzsche.

 Ahhhh...
 Sleeping!
 Every night, we enjoy the comfort of our mattress to get a good night's sleep.
 So how do you keep these animals from disturbing you?